DV

 What is the difference between ARCC and OBDC?

-ARCC (Ares Capital Corporation) tracks — with a bdc strategy, while OBDC (Blue Owl Capital Corporation) tracks — with a bdc approach.
-They are issued by — and Blue Owl Capital respectively.
+ARCC (Ares Capital Corporation) is a business development company, while OBDC (Blue Owl Capital Corporation) is a business development company.
+They are issued by Ares Management and Blue Owl Capital respectively.

 Can I hold both ARCC and OBDC?